How to be a social media manager for a small business? My answer is hard work and strategic thinking. Let me tell you how in this post.

 This is an example for a goal, strategy and tactics:

 You now know, in this post about how to be a social media manager for a small business, how to create a strategy with a business mindset, because small businesses need to sell to survive.

 But I also told you in this post about how to be a social media manager for small a business that you will have to create the brand.

 But how do you create a brand on social media?
 Let me tell you that though the work is hard, it is not difficult.

-First, let me tell you that I am not an ad man, but I helped create a brand for a small business.
+First, let me tell you, in this post about how to be a social media manager for a small business, that I am not an ad man, but I helped create a brand for a small business.